Velro/velro.github.io/_posts/2015-08-4-transform-hierarchy-decomposition.markdown

 ---
 title: Transform Hierarchy Decomposition
 layout: post
+category: Unity
+author: James Fulop

+excerpt: Learn how to reduce overhead from destroying complex objects by spreading out the destroy call.
 ---

 **TLDR:** Is your game lagging from destroying really big, complex objects?
 [Use this script to spread out the Destroy calls.](https://gist.github.com/Velro/3b10f4de8ba7188602a9)